Hot Rodding a CDV-700 Geiger Counter

 This particular CDV-700 meter required a lot of repair work to make it functional.

-Here are my notes the repair operation.
+Here are my notes for the initial repairs of the CDV-700.

 Modifications